waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Dead End Hallucination (Cerulean Cave B1F - Turn 189197): Incorrectly reported being in a dead end.
 Conclusion: Reinforces the absolute necessity of the `map_analyzer` tool.
 - Saffron City Warp Reachability (Turn 190629): Incorrectly reported a warp at (30, 30) as unreachable due to a moving NPC, causing a system warning.
 This reinforces that my manual assessment of reachability is flawed and I must rely on system data.
 - Route 7 Dead End (Turn 190623): Incorrectly assessed Route 7 as a dead end, triggering a critical system warning.
 I must trust the system's data that another exit exists, even if my tools and visual assessment fail to find it.
+- Cerulean Cave Entrance: Assumed the main entrance to Cerulean Gym at (5, 12) was the warp to Cerulean Cave.
+This is incorrect.
+The tile is not a warp, and the gym is a dead end.
+The true entrance must be found elsewhere in Cerulean City.
 ## B. Positional & Turn Count Hallucinations
 - Route 24 Arrival (Turn 188858): Hallucinated arrival coordinates.
 Conclusion: Must always verify position from Game State after map transitions.
 - Turn Numbers (Multiple): Hallucinated the turn number.
 Conclusion: Must always trust the Game State Information.
 ## C. Manual Pathing Failures
 - Pokémon Tower 6F (Turn 191168): Manually created a path plan that led directly into an impassable wall at (12, 10).
 Conclusion: Manual pathing is unreliable.
 I MUST use the `find_path` tool for all non-trivial navigation.

-# VII.
+# VI.
 Tool & Agent Development Ideas
+## A. Active Ideas
 - `npc_pathing_assistant`: An agent or tool to handle navigation around moving NPCs.
 It could take start/end coordinates and a blocking sprite ID.
 If the path is blocked by that NPC, it could suggest using `stun_npc` at a strategic location or calculate a path that waits for the NPC to move out of the way.
-- Type Immunity: Ground-type moves (EARTHQUAKE) do not affect GASTLY (Ghost/Poison).
-This implies a Levitate-like ability or a major type chart change.
+- `select_menu_option_tool`: A tool that takes the output of `menu_analyzer` (which parses the screen text of a menu) and a target option string (e.g., "TITANESS").
+It would then calculate and return the precise sequence of button presses (Up/Down/Left/Right) required to move the cursor from its current position to the target option.
+This would fully automate menu navigation, making actions like switching Pokémon much more reliable and efficient.
+- `systematic_exploration_planner` (Agent): An agent that takes `map_analyzer` output and failed hypotheses from the notepad to generate a systematic exploration plan when I'm stuck (e.g., 'All warps explored.
+Systematically check all NPCs next.').
+- `stuck_situation_analyzer` (Agent): To suggest non-obvious button presses (like 'B') when soft-locked in an event.
+- High-level menu automation tool: A tool that chains `menu_analyzer` and `select_menu_option` to perform multi-step actions like using an HM from the party menu.
+## B. Immediate Development Priorities (Post-Tower)
+- **`spinner_maze_solver`:** Per Overwatch critique, this is a high-priority tool to automate spinner puzzles.
+- **`npc_pathing_assistant`:** Also from the critique, this will help with navigation around moving NPCs.

-# VIII.
+# VII.
 Retired Agent/Tool Ideas & Test Plans
-## A. Agent/Tool Ideas
 - `emergency_switch_advisor` (Agent): Takes current battle state (active pokemon status, opponent type) and suggests the best switch-in from the party.
-This would automate the reasoning for critical switches like the one I'm doing now.
+This would automate the reasoning for critical switches.
 - `select_pokemon_from_party` (Tool): Revisit this tool.
 A robust version should spam 'Up' in the party menu to reach a known state (the first Pokémon), then calculate the required 'Down' presses to select a target by name.
 This would make switching much more reliable.
 - `spinner_maze_solver`: A tool to automatically navigate spinner tile mazes, like the one in the Rocket Hideout.

-# IX.
-Immediate Development Priorities (Post-Tower)
-- **`spinner_maze_solver`:** Per Overwatch critique, this is a high-priority tool to automate spinner puzzles.
-- **`npc_pathing_assistant`:** Also from the critique, this will help with navigation around moving NPCs.
-- Healing Item Mechanics (CRITICAL): HYPER POTIONs restore HP but do NOT cure status conditions like poison.
-This is a major change from the base game.

-# X. New Tool & Agent Ideas
-- `select_menu_option_tool`: A tool that takes the output of `menu_analyzer` (which parses the screen text of a menu) and a target option string (e.g., "TITANESS").
-It would then calculate and return the precise sequence of button presses (Up/Down/Left/Right) required to move the cursor from its current position to the target option.
-This would fully automate menu navigation, making actions like switching Pokémon much more reliable and efficient.
-- `systematic_exploration_planner` (Agent): An agent that takes `map_analyzer` output and failed hypotheses from the notepad to generate a systematic exploration plan when I'm stuck (e.g., 'All warps explored.
-Systematically check all NPCs next.').

-# XI.
-Self-Assessment Log (Turn 191765)
-- **Tile Mechanics:** I need to be more proactive in testing tiles that appear impassable to confirm their properties, as this is a ROM hack with unusual rules.
-- **Untested Assumptions:**
-  - **Assumption:** Mr. Fuji is in his house in Lavender Town. **Test:** After exiting the tower, go to his house and interact with him.
-  - **Assumption:** The bugged Channeler at (15, 13) on 4F is not part of the main puzzle. **Test:** If the Lavender Town investigation fails, return to this NPC and re-evaluate.

-# XI.
-Self-Assessment Log (Turn 191816)
-- **Untested Assumption:** The warp at the Cerulean Gym entrance (5, 12) still leads to Cerulean Cave. **Test:** After arriving in Cerulean City, I will go to the gym and attempt to enter.
-## C. Navigational Hallucinations & Failed Assumptions
-- Cerulean Cave Entrance: Assumed the main entrance to Cerulean Gym at (5, 12) was the warp to Cerulean Cave.
-This is incorrect.
-The tile is not a warp, and the gym is a dead end.
-The true entrance must be found elsewhere in Cerulean City.

-# XII.
-Self-Assessment Log (Turn 191868)
-- **New Agent Idea:** `stuck_situation_analyzer` to suggest non-obvious button presses (like 'B') when soft-locked in an event.
-- **New Tool Idea:** A high-level menu automation tool that chains `menu_analyzer` and `select_menu_option` to perform multi-step actions like using an HM from the party menu.
+# VIII.
+Active Hypotheses & Untested Assumptions
-- **Untested Assumption:** The entrance to Cerulean Cave is located somewhere within Cerulean City itself. **Test:** If all leads within the city are exhausted, systematically explore all exits to surrounding routes (24, 25, 9, 5) for new paths.
+- **Cerulean Cave Entrance:** The entrance to Cerulean Cave is located somewhere within Cerulean City itself.
+Test: If all leads within the city are exhausted, systematically explore all exits to surrounding routes (24, 25, 9, 5) for new paths.
-- **Untested Assumption:** Officer Jenny at (29, 13) is a permanent story block and not tied to a different, undiscovered trigger. **Test:** Re-interact with her only after making significant progress elsewhere in the city or surrounding areas.
+- **Officer Jenny:** Officer Jenny at (29, 13) is a permanent story block and not tied to a different, undiscovered trigger.
+Test: Re-interact with her only after making significant progress elsewhere in the city or surrounding areas.